 From plans available in the National Archive, the camp was primarily an Infantry Camp split into four named camps; Mount Camp No. 1, Dunmore Camp No. 2, Ridge Camp No. 3 and Hollow Camp No. 4.
 Combined, the camp is known as Randalstown Camp, or Shanes Park Camp.
 The total capacity of the four camps at Randalstown was Officers 128, Other Ranks 4,524, horses 220.
 To put this into perspective, the current (2001 census) population of Randalstown is just over 5,000.

 Splitting a barracks of this size into smaller, more manageable camps eased the burden on ablution and messing facilities.
 Each ‘camp’ at Randalstown followed the same layout – wooden barrack blocks surrounding a central ablution (toilets and showers) block, with a cookhouse being located on the edge of the camp.
 Senior NCO (Non-Commissioned) and Commissioned Officer blocks tended to be single rooms, and they were also on the edge of the camp incorporating their own messing and ablution facilities.
+The barrack blocks at Randalstown were equipped with electric lighting.

 According to the Randalstown Sons of Ulster Flute Band website “the camp was mostly made up of wooden huts for shelter and it was estimated 4,000 men aided in erecting them under the supervision of foreman carpenter Mr Robert Smith (formerly of Messrs Gault Bros, Ballymena), with the whole project over seen by two officials from the war office.”
 Unless soldiers were used for the construction, it is highly unlikely that this volume of men would have been available to assist in the camp construction.
-It is rumoured that by the time the first troops arrived, (4,000 of them!) having marched seven days from Dinner Camp in Donegal, the camp was only prepared to accommodate for 950 troops.
+It is rumoured that by the time the first troops arrived, (4,000 of them!) having marched seven days from Finner Camp in Donegal, the camp was only prepared to accommodate for 950 troops.
 Perhaps the surplus troops assisted in finishing off the construction of the camp!

 Comparisons can be made with the articles on this site covering the accommodation blocks of Dunree Fort in Donegal and with the Baxter Block which previously sat in Ballykinlar Camp and is now available to visit at the Somme Musuem, Conlig.